hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 The Cloud Agent supports self-service wallet registration for the users.
 When the user is registered in the Keycloak and has the valid JWT token, the user can register the wallet in the Cloud Agent.
-The regular wallet management REST API endpoints are used for the wallet registration:
+You can use the wallet management endpoints of the REST API for wallet registration:

 ```
 POST /wallets